HIV prevention and support

 PrEP can be combined with condoms and other prevention methods to provide even greater protection than when used alone.

 There are two proven ways of using PrEP when the risk is from anal sex.
 One is to take it all the time during periods of risk (the PROUD study) and the other (the IPERGAY study) is to take a double dose 2-24 hours before you know you are going to have risky sex and then daily until 48 hours after you stop having risky sex.
-Both methods have been proven to work but there is more research to support the PROUD method of daily use.
-For vaginal sex only this daily method has been proven to work.
-People who use PrEP must be HIV negative and must commit to taking the drugs properly.
-They need regular HIV and STI testing need checking that the drugs have no serious side effects with blood and urine tests to make sure that the medicine are not affecting your kidneys.
-This is because if PrEP is used after HIV infection it can make treatment more complicated.
+Both methods have been proven to work, but there is more research to support the PROUD method of daily use.
+For vaginal sex only, this daily method has been proven to work.
+People who use PrEP must be HIV-negative and must commit to taking the drugs properly.
+They need regular HIV and STI testing, regular checks that the drugs have no serious side effects and regular blood and urine tests to make sure that the drugs are not affecting your kidneys.
+This is because if PrEP is used after HIV infection, it can make treatment more complicated.

 Who can use PrEP?

 PrEP is not suitable for everyone.
-The aim of PrEP is for it to be used for people who are HIV-negative and at high risk for HIV infection.
-This may include anyone who is in an ongoing relationship with an untreated HIV-positive partner as well as for people who are having risky unprotected sex who find it difficult to consistently use condoms as a prevention method.
+The aim of PrEP is for it to be used for people who are HIV-negative and at high risk of HIV infection.
+This may include anyone who is in an ongoing relationship with an untreated HIV+ partner, as well as for people who are having risky unprotected sex who find it difficult to consistently use condoms as a prevention method.

 People who inject drugs or have shared needles might also consider using PrEP.
-For example, if you engage in Chemsex PrEP will not protect you against Hepatitis C and how effective it is for preventing HIV infection from injecting is unclear.
+For example, if you engage in chemsex, PrEP will not protect you against hepatitis C and it is unclear how effective it is for preventing HIV infection from injecting.

-If you have a partner who is HIV-positive and are considering getting pregnant, talk to your doctor about PrEP.
+If you have a partner who is HIV+ and you are considering getting pregnant, talk to your GP about PrEP.
 It may be an option to protect you and your baby.

-PrEP involves taking medication regularly during periods of high risk and regular visits to a GP or other clinic for U and E (Urine and Electrolyte) tests to monitor your kidney health and regularly be screened for HIV infection.
+PrEP involves taking medication regularly during periods of high risk and regular visits to a GP or other clinic for urine and electrolyte tests to monitor your kidney health, plus regular HIV screening tests.

 PrEP should only be used for people who are at ongoing substantial risk of HIV infection.
-For people who need to prevent HIV after a single high-risk event of potential HIV exposure—such as sex without a condom, needle-sharing injecting drug use, or sexual assault—there is another option called Post Exposure Prophylaxis for Sexual Exposure, or PEPSE.
-PEPSE treatment must begin within 72 hours of exposure.
-More on PEPSE here.
+For people who need to prevent HIV after a single high-risk event of potential HIV exposure—such as sex without a condom, needle-sharing injecting drug use, or sexual assault—there is another option called Post-Exposure Prophylaxis after Sexual Exposure, or PEPSE, where treatment must begin within 72 hours of exposure.
+You can read more about PEPSE here.

-It’s also important to remember that taking PrEP will not prevent you from getting other sexually transmitted infections (STIs) such as syphilis, gonorrhoea, chlamydia, or other STIs, or from becoming pregnant.
-PrEP will also not protect you from getting hepatitis C.
+It’s also important to remember that taking PrEP will not prevent you from getting other STIs, such as syphilis, gonorrhoea, hepatitis C and chlamydia, nor from becoming pregnant.

 How well does PrEP work?

-In 2 recent studies (PROUD and IPERGAY) PrEP has been shown to significantly reduce the risk of HIV infection in people who are at high risk from anal sex by as much as 86%, overall.
+In the recent PROUD and IPERGAY studies, PrEP has been shown to significantly reduce the risk of HIV infection in people who are at high risk from anal sex by as much as 86%, overall.
 It is thought that the infections that did occur were in people who did not take their medication properly.
-There has been a report of someone on PrEP who became infected by someone with antiviral resistant virus.
+There has been a report of someone on PrEP who became infected by someone with an antiviral-resistant virus.

-PrEP is much less effective if it is not taken properly PrEP can be even more effective if it is combined with other ways to prevent new HIV infections such as condom use, drug treatment, and adherence to treatment for people living with HIV to further reduce the chance of HIV being passed on.
+PrEP is much less effective if it is not taken properly PrEP can be even more effective if it is combined with other ways to prevent HIV infection, such as condoms, drug treatment, and adherence to treatment for people living with HIV to further reduce the chance of HIV being passed on.

 Read more about PrEP and the PROUD and IPERGAY studies here: